SIMPler realisation of Scalar Dark Matter: Vertices and Couplings of the model

 \section{Vertices and Couplings of the model}

 Here we list all the vertices that appear in the cross-sections for annihilation and scattering processes in this model.
-We also introduce a notation that will be used further in computing the amplitudes.
+We also introduce a shorthand notation for each vertex that will be used further in computing the amplitudes.